ibm-cloud-docs/key-protect/shared-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 | ---- | ----------------------------------------------- | --------------------- |
 | Applications| Provide major, minor, and patch version updates for {{site.data.keyword.keymanagementserviceshort}} interfaces. | Use the API, CLI, or console tools to apply the provided updates, including version updates, new features, and security patches. |
-{: caption="Table 2.
-Responsibilities for change management" caption-side="top"}
+{: caption="Responsibilities for change management" caption-side="top"}

 ## Identity and access management
 {: #iam-responsibilities}